 Avoidance causes thoughts to rebound

-Horrible thoughts → horrible feelings → stamping down/trying to get rid of the thoughts → even more thoughts → even more feelings → stamping them down even more → stronger and stronger thoughts and feelings → and so on.
+Horrible thoughts → horrible feelings → stamping down or trying to get rid of the thoughts → even more thoughts → even more feelings → stamping them down even more → stronger and stronger thoughts and feelings → and so on.

 How did that go?

 As Wegner found, it’s very hard to get rid of thoughts that you don’t want.
-Imagine how much energy you’d have to use to distract yourself from unpleasant thoughts or worries all day long.
-Or if you tried to repress them all the time.
+Imagine how much energy you’d have to use to distract yourself from unpleasant thoughts all day long.
+Or if you tried to repress your worries all the time.
 You wouldn’t have the mental energy to do much else.